Vinceluuu/Vinceluuu.github.io/index.md

 I am currently a computer science major at California State University, Fullerton and I plan on graduating in 2028.

+## Computer Science Projects

-## My GitHub page is https://github.com/Vinceluuu.
+My GitHub page is https://github.com/Vinceluuu.

-## Favorite CPSC 120l Labs
+### Favorite CPSC 120l Labs

 * Lab 3 part 1 was a favorite because we were able to make a program to calculate your basal metabolic rate.
 This was one of my favorite labs because I liked how we applied math within our program to calculate this.
 Through this lab, I learned how to write function definitions and call them effectively in my code.